 The cards are filled with different illustrations, often very abstract.
 They can be interpreted in different ways and knowing your fellow players and how they will interpret something is key.
 No talking from the ghost is allowed.
 The players can (and must) talk and discuss between them, of course.

-Mysterium is very replayable.
+Mysterium is remarkably replayable.
 Not only are there a lot of different cards and the solution is different every time, but different players will also play with different interpretations and analogies.
 You’ll want to get into the ghost’s head and understand his way of thinking to understand what he’s trying to tell you with visions.

 Some ghosts will focus on small details, i.e. a rat on the vision card will point to a location containing a rat, while others will use a general setting of a vision – like nature and branches or just a prevalent color of the card.
-If the cards ghost’s hand are no good, he can discard them three times (or less, depending on the difficulty).
+If the cards in the ghost’s hand are no good, he can discard them three times (or less, depending on the difficulty).

 Not to mention that everyone wants to play as the ghost eventually.
 This fact alone makes sure you’ll never play just one game.
 The ghost has the most direct influence on the quality of the game (and also the enjoyment of other players).
 It’s a responsible job, but also the one that makes every game unique.

 For the optimal experience, the game requires more players than usual.
 Four (3+1) is the absolute minimum, 5 or 6 seems to work best.

 - Tajemnicze Domostwo (2013) is the original title of the game when it was first released.
 If you come across it, you can buy it without hesitation, as the gameplay is text-free and completely language-independent.
 The artwork is mainly the same, only the production level is a bit lower.